All Episodes

 I guess the most important part of this is you have pretty much been convicted in the court of public opinion.

-I mean, I'm looking at there are Republican senators, you know, like John McCain is out there and and he's very vocal and and he's been out there saying that uh from his position that whether you're he said the allegations against Roy Moore are deeply disturbing and disqualifying, he should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.
+I mean, I'm looking at there are Republican senators, you know, like John McCain is out there and he's very vocal and he's been out there saying that from his position that whether you're he said the allegations against Roy Moore are deeply disturbing and disqualifying, he should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.

 How do you respond to them?